Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Verify Multi-Unit Eligibility Before You Buy

 Always confirm your specific property type is eligible before purchasing a warranty.
 Call the provider directly and get written confirmation that your duplex, triplex, or multi-family property is covered.
-For properties with shared systems (one boiler or water heater serving multiple units), explicitly confirm whether one plan covers the shared system or each unit needs its own plan.
+For properties with shared systems (one boiler or water heater serving multiple units), remember that many providers only cover those shared components if every unit in that building is enrolled under the plan.

 If you own a condo rental, see our specific guide on home warranties for condos for HOA coverage interactions.
-New investors should also review what is a home warranty for foundational guidance.
+New investors should also review the complete home warranty options guide for foundational guidance.

 Frequently Asked Questions